sdidd/quickstart-nodejs/README.md

 ## Running

-Simply kickoff the app from the command line.
+Start the app from the command line.

 > node app.js